Generic selectors

 2) Asking God to apply the precious broken body of Jesus Christ for the healing of the sinner’s mind and heart:

-1) NOTE: The body of Jesus Christ was sacrificed for our spiritual healing from sin as well as physical healing.
+1) NOTE: The body of Jesus Christ was sacrificed for our SPIRITUAL healing from sin as well as physical healing.

 3) Deep and heartfelt sorrow for both the sin and the resulting evil: